Michionlion/roundar-chart/README.md

-# Roundar -- Rounded Radar Charts
+# Roundar &mdash; Rounded Radar Charts

 **Generate SVG radar charts.**

 This library is inspired by [svg-radar-chart](https://github.com/derhuerst/svg-radar-chart).
 It uses a similar implementation philosophy, but in Typescript and using browser DOM manipulation to build the SVG element.
 It's designed for use in frontend components to easily generate a `<g>` for use in any `<svg>` element you may want.
-It weighs `6.9k` and requires no outside dependencies.
+It weighs `7.7k` and requires no outside dependencies.

 ## Installing